-The University expects all employees to assume diligent responsibility for their attendance and promptness.
-Recognizing, however, that illnesses and injuries may occur, the University has established sick leave and long-term disability benefit plans to compensate full-time regular employees for certain time lost for legitimate medical reasons.
-(See Chapter 7 of this handbook for information regarding leave benefits.)
+The university expects all employees to assume diligent responsibility for their attendance and promptness.
+Recognizing, however, that illnesses and injuries may occur, the university has established sick leave and long-term disability benefit plans to compensate full-time regular employees for certain time lost for legitimate medical reasons.
+(See G7.02-7 Leave Benefits.)

-Employees must notify their supervisor or other designated department personnel, in advance, (but no later than 30 minutes after their starting time), of their inability to report for work as scheduled.
+If possible, employees must notify their supervisor or other designated departmental personnel, in advance, no later than 30 minutes after their starting time, of their inability to report for work as scheduled following departmental guidelines.
 Employees in custodial, grounds, and mechanical maintenance positions are required to notify their supervisor or other designated personnel in the department no later than 30 minutes before the start of their regular work schedule.
 In providing notification, employees should give a reason for their absence and an indication of when they will return to work.

-Employees whose work performance does not meet required standards or who violate rules, regulations or policies of the University may be disciplined according to the seriousness or repetition of the violation.
-While formal disciplinary steps usually are not required for dismissal of probationary or part-time employees, supervisors and department heads must contact the Office of Human Resources regarding appropriate dismissal procedures for all employees including probationary or part-time employees before taking such action.
+Employees whose work performance does not meet required standards or who violate rules, regulations or policies of the university, as determined by a review of the available evidence, may be disciplined according to the seriousness or repetition of the violation.
+While formal disciplinary steps usually are not required for dismissal of probationary or part-time employees, supervisors and department heads must contact the office of human resources regarding appropriate dismissal procedures for all employees including probationary or part-time employees before taking such action.